UDATED FOR MAE 2018: MTCU PCC KPI AND LOAN DEFAULT LINKS – BOTTOM

 For those who have successfully integrated, any of them will tell you – there is very little glamour in the cards.
 It’s tough work.
 Long hours, temperamental employers, stress – deadlines, monthly quotas – irritated customers and low pay for the amount of time invested (in most cases).
 The term “paying your dues” still rings true – sacrifices made – and unlike the images we see on school’s websites, there’s not a whole lot of bling (fame, fortune and glory) going on in the real world of media arts – and yet (of course) – anything IS possible – with focus, self discipline; ambition in motion and in time.
 A big problem with young people entering the field; is thinking that it’s going to be a lot easier than it is – and that signing up is a ticket in.

 As an added note of interest – beyond my findings above, I do not consider those working at music stores/electronic retail, musicians/DJs or those employed in education (ie. music lessons/instructors or teaching assistants even at media arts schools) as being legitimately employed in the media arts business/profession, even though most (in these categories) answered YES to question 3 below and that official KPI stats are inclusive of such destinations.
-There are grads from Media Arts Schools who put in long hours driving truck for television production companies, deliveries/cartage or work in craft services/catering on film sets or are film/theatre employees etc. It should be noted that it is the inclusion of all these peripheral occupations that more than double the reported employment rates and fundamentally have little/if anything to do with their education; creating the illusion that they are all industry success stories (living the dream).
-This survey also includes the 48/329 incoming answering YES to Q3 saying/reporting that they are freelance (self employed) engineer/producers (or successful music/entertainment/media industry entrepreneurs – raw survey data).
+Of course one could easily say (after spending $20-30K on a media arts education), that getting a job at Best Buy in their ‘home audio’ department, usher or concession worker at a movie theatre or working oneself up to a manager at a music store; freelancing at their home studio or working 12 hours a day doing craft services (catering) or delivery/cartage for a film/TV production company is “meaningful” employment.
+I do not.
+What I learned from doing the survey/poll is that it’s the graduate’s continued wishful thinking that propels the documented KPI results and it is the inclusion of all these peripheral occupations that more than double the reported employment rates and fundamentally have little/if anything to do with their education; creating the illusion that they are all industry success stories (living the dream).
+This survey also includes the 76/516 incoming answering YES to Q3 saying/reporting that they are freelance (self employed) engineer/producers (or successful music/entertainment/media industry entrepreneurs – raw survey data).

 Key Performance Indicators for Private Colleges – MTCU Detailed Report 2013